SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 ## Example tasks

-Do example tasks.
-During laboratory you will have more time and a starting code.
-If you do following tasks in time it means that you are well prepared.
+Do the example tasks.
+During the laboratory you will have more time and a starting code.
+If you do following tasks in the allotted time, it means that you are well-prepared.

 - [Task 1]({{< ref "/sop1/lab/l1/example1" >}}) ~75 minutes
 - [Task 2]({{< ref "/sop1/lab/l1/example2" >}}) ~75 minutes